-Under the terms of his employment agreement, if Mr. Bala resigns for good reason or we terminate Mr. Bala without cause or due to disability, he will continue to receive his base salary through the end of the agreement term or for a period of twelve months from his last day of employment, whichever is longer, in addition to the following payments and benefits for which Mr. Bala is entitled if his employment is terminated for cause, due to his resignation without good reason, or due to his death: (i) any remaining base salary earned and not yet paid through the termination date; (ii) any annual bonus, or portion thereof, that is earned through the termination date; (iii) all reimbursable expenses due but not yet paid through the termination date; and (iv) all earned or vested benefits (or an amount equivalent to the value of such benefits) payable under our benefit plans or arrangements through the termination date.
-Under the employment agreement and Mr. Bala's options, a termination for "cause" means (A) we have determined that Mr. Bala has neglected, failed, or refused to render the services or to perform any other of his duties or obligations under the agreement, (B) Mr. Bala's violation of any provision or obligation under the agreement, (C) Mr. Bala's indictment for, or plea of no contest with respect to, any crime that adversely affects the utility of his services to us, or (D) any other act or omission of Mr. Bala involving fraud, theft, dishonesty, disloyalty, or illegality that harms or embarrasses us.
+Under the terms of his employment agreement, if Mr. Bala resigns for good reason or we terminate Mr. Bala without cause or due to disability, he will continue to receive his base salary through the end of the agreement term or for a period of twelve months from his last day of employment, whichever is longer.
+Notwithstanding the statement above, if Mr. Bala's employment is terminated for cause, if he resigns without good reason, or is terminated due to his death, he is entitled to (i) any remaining base salary earned and not yet paid through the termination date; (ii) any annual bonus, or portion thereof, that is earned through the termination date; (iii) all reimbursable expenses due but not yet paid through the termination date; and (iv) all earned or vested benefits (or an amount equivalent to the value of such benefits) payable under our benefit plans or arrangements through the termination date.
+Under the agreement, a termination for "cause" means (A) we have determined that Mr. Bala has neglected, failed, or refused to render the services or to perform any other of his duties or obligations under the agreement, (B) Mr. Bala's violation of any provision or obligation under the agreement, (C) Mr. Bala's indictment for, or plea of no contest with respect to, any crime that adversely affects the utility of his services to us, or (D) any other act or omission of Mr. Bala involving fraud, theft, dishonesty, disloyalty, or illegality that harms or embarrasses us.
 The agreement defines a resignation for "good reason" as (W) any denial of compensation due and owing to Mr. Bala under the agreement, (X) any requirement that Mr. Bala be based anywhere other than Dallas County, Texas, except for travel incident to our business, (Y) our demotion of Mr. Bala in title or pay, or our removal of a material portion of Mr. Bala's significant duties or responsibilities without Mr. Bala's consent, or (Z) our material breach of the agreement.
 For purposes of the agreement, the term "disability" means Mr. Bala becomes incapacitated by accident, sickness, or other circumstances that, in the reasonable judgment of the Board renders or is expected to render Mr. Bala mentally or physically incapable of performing the essential duties and services required of him under the agreement, with or without reasonable accommodation, for a period of at least 90 consecutive calendar days.
-As of December 31, 2014, Mr. Bala's annual base salary was \$324,000.
-Mr. Bala's employment agreement will renew automatically for a one-year period on September 30 of each year unless terminated pursuant to its terms.
+As of December 31, 2015, Mr. Bala's annual base salary was \$400,000.
+Mr. Bala's employment agreement will renew automatically for a one year period on September 30 of each year unless terminated pursuant to its terms.

-The following table shows the potential payments upon termination of Mr. Bala's employment under the circumstances described above or the occurrence of a change in control assuming such termination or change in control occurred on December 31, 2014.
+The following table shows the potential payments upon termination of Mr. Bala's employment under the circumstances described above or the occurrence of a change in control assuming such termination or change in control occurred on December 31, 2015.

-Termination Event Cash Severance celeration of uity Awards To tal Termination Payments Termination With Cause \$ \$ \$ Termination Without Cause \$ 324,000 \$ \$ 324,000 Resignation for Good Reason \$ 324,000 \$ \$ 324,000 Resignation without Good Reason \$ \$ \$ Disability \$ \$ \$ Death \$ \$ \$ Non-Renewal of his Employment Agreement \$ \$ \$ Change in Control \$ \$ 105,031(1) \$ 105,031
+Acc eleration of To tal Termination

+Termination Event Cas h Severance Eq uity Awards Payments

+Termination With Cause \$ \$ \$

+Termination Without Cause \$ 400,000 \$ - \$ 400,000

+Resignation for Good Reason \$ 400,000 \$ - \$ 400,000

+Resignation without Good Reason \$ \$ \$

+Disability \$ 400,000 \$ \$ 400,000

+Death \$ - \$ \$ -

+Non-Renewal of his Employment Agreement \$ - \$ \$ -

+Change in Control \$ - \$46,793(1) \$ 46,793

-(1) Amount reflects 8,334 unvested stock options calculated using the difference between the exercise price of the options and the closing price of our common stock of \$26.65 on December 31, 2014.
+(1) Amount reflects 5,001 unvested stock options calculated using the difference between the exercise price of the options and the closing price of our common stock of \$24.33 on December 31, 2015.